I received this question on the Faith on View Facebook page a while back.

 Do you have an opinion on why some people seem attracted (or mesmerized) to a faith that is preoccupied with salvation to the near total disregard for development of Christian growth in the convert? (drive-by evangelism).
 If everyone were to achieve salvation, would the church, in their eyes, then become irrelevant?

 Over the last few years, I’ve become fond of the expression, “The Church is not the Church.”
 By that, I mean that the church that we see is not the same as the Ecclesia that was talked about in the New Testament.
 The Ecclesia are those people who have made an existential commitment to God.
 Growth in that commitment is unavoidable.
-Once one has committed themselves to God in this way, they almost cannot help but want to understand Him more and to engage in Christian Growth.
+Once one has committed themselves to God in this way, one almost cannot help but want to understand Him more and engage in Christian Growth.